iot-for-all/iotc-file-transfer/README.md

 <ol>
 <li> Save the file payload to a file with a file name of the custom message property 'id' value and an extension of the custom message property 'part' value.</li>
-<li> Count the number of files saved to see if they match the number in the custom message property 'maxPart'.
-If they do then process the set as shown in the next section.</li>
+<li> Wait for the confirmation message to arrive to determine the number of chunks sent in its 'maxPart' property and the compression method used, if any.
+Save this information to a persistent location. </li>
 </ol>

 Once all the parts have been received the following processing should be done:

 <ol>
-<li> Concatenate the file parts together in the order of the extension 1 thru N </li>
+<li> Load the file parts one at a time in the order of the extension: 1 thru N </li>
-<li> Take the concatenated file and base64 decode the contents. </li>
+<li> Take the file chunk and base64 decode the contents. </li>
 <li> Take the contents of step 2 and if the custom message property 'compression' equals 'deflate' then decompress the contents using the deflate algorithm. </li>
-<li> Save the contents of step 3 using the custom message property 'pathname' value. </li>
+<li> Stream the contents of step 3 using the custom message property 'pathname' value. </li>
+<li> Repeat until all file parts are processed and streamed to the aggregated file. </li>
 </ol>

 ## Using this sample